Skip to content

 You should see tests running: Node-Tap Execution

-To pass parameters to a Rapise test specify --test-arg.
-The value is JSON stringified object.
+To pass parameters to a Rapise test, specify --test-arg.
+The value should be a JSON stringified object.
 Every property of this object will be evaluated by Rapise as a global variable:

 tap --test-arg="{'g_browserLibrary':'Selenium - Chrome'}"